d8m18n/wfd-content-style-guide/00-index.html.md

 ---
-title: Welcome to the Mailchimp Content Style Guide
+title: Welcome to the WebFoundations Content Style Guide
 layout: article
 ---

-This style guide was created for Mailchimp employees, but we hope it’s helpful for other content and communications teams too.
+This style guide was created for WebFoundations employees, but we hope it’s helpful for other content and communications teams too.

-## If you work at Mailchimp
+## If you work at WebFoundations

 This is our company style guide.
 It helps us write clear and consistent content across teams and channels.
-Please use it as a reference when you’re writing for Mailchimp.
+Please use it as a reference when you’re writing for WebFoundations.

 This guide goes beyond basic grammar and style points.
 It’s not traditional in format or content.
 We break a number of grammar rules for clarity, practicality, or preference.